 You’ll be accountable for checking in regularly with staff.
 You are required to sign out every time you leave the building – yes, even if you’re just going outside for a smoke!
 Staff may conduct random spot checks to confirm your location when you are off-site.
-You’ll also be required to check-in every day between 5:00 – 7:00 p.m. (phone call is permitted if you are offsite), and at other times according to your parole requirements.
+You’ll also be required to check-in every day between 6:00 – 8:00 p.m. (phone call is permitted if you are offsite), and at other times according to your conditional release requirements.
 In addition, daily counts will be conducted three times each day, and three times overnight.

 At least once a week, you must arrange your schedule to meet with your caseworker in-person.
 These sessions offer support and resources for your benefit, and help to ensure you are accountable for your release plan and conditions.
 With your assistance, Harbour Light CRF staff will submit a monthly report and action plan to your Parole Officer that outlines your progress made towards your goals.

-Residents at Harbour Light have access to a variety of in-house programs and resources, including 12-step meetings, the Learning Centre, volunteer work experience, and Ready to Rent certification.
+Residents at Harbour Light have access to a variety of in-house programs and resources, including 12-step meetings, the Learning Centre and volunteer work experience.